 - The selection committee will ensure whether each applicant satisfies the eligibility requirements.
 Only those that do so will proceed to the next stage.

-- Peer-review screening is used to generate a shortlist of applicants: The selection committee will randomly assign each applicant to review a certain number of other manuscripts.
+- Peer-review screening may be used to generate a shortlist of applicants: The selection committee may randomly assign each applicant to review a certain number of other manuscripts.
 Any conflicts of interest will be taken into consideration when assigning peer reviewers.
 Each review must contain the information of both a rank (without ties) and (anonymous) comments.

-- The shortlisted applicants will be determined by the selection committee who will take into consideration the peer-review comments and rankings.
+- The shortlisted applicants will be determined by the selection committee who may take into consideration the peer-review comments and rankings.

 - Winners will be notified on October 1st for the even-numbered years where IMS has its own conference.
 In odd-numbered years where IMS is held with JSM, the winners will be notified the week when invited session acceptance notices are sent by the JSM.
 Registration and final abstract submission shall be in accordance with IMS Meeting or JSM deadlines.